hanzbadua/LeagueThemedRPGBot/README.md

-# NOTE: project closed cuz I don't have the time and effort to continue developing at this rate

 # League Themed RPG Bot

 Work-in-progress.

+Project development rate will be irregular and slow due to my lack of time and effort to continue developing at a consistent rate.

 ----